 Get your passport to adventure and savings with the new Galveston Island Pass.
 Load your pass with four or more participating attractions and save 40% off regular admission prices.
 This is a great deal as the pass is good for 30 days after purchase.
 Galveston Island Pass is available online at www.galvestonislandpass.com.

 If you're looking for a way to save on accommodations, consider staying mid-week.
 Rates in Galveston are significantly lower for those choosing to book their overnight stays Sunday through Thursday.
 Click here to check other lodging options, rates and availability.

 Galveston Tree Sculpture Tour

 After Hurricane Ike, optimistic island residents worked with area sculptors to transform damaged oak trees into breathtaking tree sculptures that are now the focus of the Galveston Tree Sculptures Tour.
 The 30-plus sculptures are tucked into gardens and nestled in side yards throughout the island's East End Historic District for the public to enjoy and find.
-Click here for an interactive tour and downloadable map.
+Click here for an interactive tour.

 Movie & Music Nights on The Strand

 Grab your chairs, blankets and pillows and head to Saengerfest Park in downtown Galveston for a free family-friendly movie or concert under the stars.
 Films are held the first Saturday of each month beginning at dusk.
 Concerts are held every second and fourth Saturday from 6 to 9 p.m.
 Both events run March through October.
 For more information, visit the Galveston.com calendar.

 Ferry Ride + Dolphin Watch